ls1intum/thesis-template/README.md

 # thesis-template
-A Latex Template for your bachelor / master thesis
+A Latex template for your Bachelor's or Master's thesis.

-Please note: This is only a template.
+_Please note:_ This is only a template.
 You have to adapt the template to your thesis and discuss the structure of your thesis with your supervisor!

 ---
 ## Guidelines